RexLapis1504/RexLapis1504/README.md

 - 👋 Hi, I’m @RexLapis1504
-- 👀 I’m interested in gaming
+- 👀 I’m interested in Sleeping all day long
-- 🌱 I’m currently learning App Development
+- 🌱 I’m currently learning How to breathe air
-- 💞️ I’m looking to collaborate on Project Ideas
+- 💞️ I’m looking to sleeping till Satyug comes
-- 📫 How to reach me: mail at ebhanan1507@gmail.com
+- 📫 How to reach me: enter my dream like inception
-- 😄 Pronouns: helikopter!!! (never use that) | what is in a pronoun- Wise Shakesphere 2024
+- 😄 Pronouns: helikopter!!! (never use that) | what is in a pronoun- Wise Shakesphere 2025
 - ⚡ Fun fact: Sleeping is the best medicine

 <!---